Home

 Cunningham's Law: The sun is flat, isn’t it?

-Most likely, you would be surprised at someone else's ignorance and chuckle.
+Imagine someone asking you with a straight face, "The sun is flat, isn't it?".
+What would be your first reaction?
+Chances are, you would be surprised at someone else's ignorance and chuckle.
 And at the same time, you'll want to open the other person's eyes to the truth.
 You will fill the person with evidence, pictures, facts and details, convincingly proving that the version with flat sun has not the slightest basis.
-And you will be absolutely right.
+And, of course, you'd be absolutely correct.

-Why would you want to prove anything to anyone?
+Why would you feel the need to prove anything to anyone?

 xkcd Source

 The answer is quite simple, really.
-We humans try to arrange the world around us according to our own ideas of what is right.
-This is why we want to correct the wrong person.
-This desire is so strong that it changes our behavior.
-It even makes us do things we didn't intend to do.
-This unobtrusive way of changing a person's behavior is called Cunningham's Law.
+As humans, we have a tendency to mold the world around us in accordance with our own perceptions of what's right.
+This inclination drives us to set others straight when they are wrong.
+In fact, this desire is so powerful that it can alter our behavior, even leading us to do things we hadn't initially intended.
+This subtle mechanism of influencing a person's behavior is known as Cunningham's Law.

 What is Cunningham's Law?

-Cunningham's Law is a joking phrase that legend has it that programmer Ward Cunningham once said (or didn’t).
+Cunningham's Law is a joking phrase that legend has it that programmer Ward Cunningham once said (or not).

-Cunningham's Law states, "the best way to get the right answer on the internet is not to ask a question; it's to post the wrong answer."
-It is very likely that you will be corrected.
-And in the process, somebody will give you complete information on the topic you are interested in.
+Cunningham's Law states, "the best way to get the right answer on the internet is not to ask a question; it's to post the wrong answer".
+It's highly likely that someone will promptly correct you, and in doing so, provide you with comprehensive information on the topic you're interested in.

 The term itself appeared in 2010.
 The law is reminiscent of a French saying "prêcher le faux pour savoir le vrai that translates to "preach the falsehood to know the truth".